neurodata/checklists/methods_paper.md

 ### Setting

-1. describe the task colloqiually, for example, we are developing a nonparametric 2-sample test.
+1. Task: Describe the task colloqiually, for example, we are developing a nonparametric 2-sample test.
-1. state the desiderata of the method, [algorithm_properties] contains a good list.
+1. Desiderata: State the desiderata of the method, [algorithm_properties] contains a good list.
-1. describe the statistical goal formally.
-Note that the statistical goal is defined by:
+1. Goal: Describe the statistical goal formally.
+Note that the statistical goal is defined by the constituents of Statistical Decision Theory, listed below.
+Some of these might be implicit, although it is better to make them explicit.
+For example,  `H0: F=G` vs. `HA: F != G` is a good start for 2-sample testing, but then we must also know that `X ~ F`, what space does `X` live in?
+Also, what statistical model do `F` and `G` live in?
+Gaussian?
+The loss for hypothesis testing is 0-1, and the risk is almost always to maximize power under a given critical value.
     1. sample space,
     2. action space,
     3. statistical model under consideration
     4. loss function,
     5. decision rule(s) under consideration,
     6. risk functional.

-Some of these might be implicit, although it is better to make them explicit.
-For example,  `H0: F=G` vs. `HA: F != G` is a good start for 2-sample testing, but then we must also know that `X ~ F`, what space does `X` live in?
-Also, what statistical model do `F` and `G` live in?
-Gaussian?
-The loss for hypothesis testing is 0-1, and the risk is almost always to maximize power under a given critical value.
+4. Background: Describe all the background material required to understand the proposed approach.